 Table of Contents (pages to come)

 Page 1: ‘Save As’ – Bank Statements, every month.
 The easiest way to learn the process is by using your debit card and bank statements to keep most of the records in order.
 If you’re a cash only type person, it can still be done but it’s a more manual process.
 Also, separately, write down or list all of your ‘expenses’ and/qor bills.
 How much money do you NEED each month and where does it go.
 You should include yourself here, “pay yourself first”.
 I’ll elaborate on this later.

 Page 2: Allocate and reconcile.
 The bank statements provide a majority of the data you need to do your bookkeeping so that you can prepare the financial statements.
 Profit/Loss Sheet, Balance Sheet, and Cash flow statement.
 These statements enable you to make good and adequate decisions, and help forecast for the future.

-Page 3: Employees or employers or self employed or investor.
+Page 3: Employees, employer’s, self employed, or investor.
 You’re probably all of these nowadays so you just need to know how to keep your “books” and records separate.

-Page 5: Self-Employed: If your paycheck is provided with a stub attached that shows information like taxes withheld and year to date information then you are most likely considered an employee of someone else, you will receive a W2 at tax time.
-If simply receive cash (see details) or checks, or run your own square then you are self-employed, and will receive a 1099 Misc at tax time (see details).
+Page 5: Self-Employed: If your paycheck is provided with a stub attached that shows information like taxes withheld and year to date information then you are most likely considered an employee of someone else and you will receive a W2 at tax time.
+If you simply receive cash (see details) or checks, or run your own square merchant account then you are self-employed, and will receive a 1099 Misc form at tax time, not a W2.